Britannia Airways: Fleet

-The Britannia Airways fleet consisted of the following aircraft:
+The Britannia Airways fleet included of the following jet aircraft:

-The Airline also operated Bristol Britannia's and Boeing 707's.
+The Airline also operated Bristol Britannia aircraft and Boeing 707s.

 Competitors

 At the time of rebranding, Britannia was the largest charter airline in the United Kingdom, its position of market dominance being owed to the growth of Thomson Holidays.
 Initially its main competitor was British Airtours.
 The 1980s saw the growth of Monarch Airlines as a credible competitor.
 In the 1990s Air 2000, Airtours International, First Choice Airways and Flying Colours Airlines grew as competitors.
 Its main competitor at the time of rebranding was Thomas Cook Airlines.

 Incidents and accidents

 Britannia Airways suffered two accidents whilst operating under that name (1961–2005):